framboise-pi/MyPirateRadio/README.md

 </p>

 # How and What ?
-- ON/OFF button dont stop the program
+- ON/OFF button dont stop the program ! = SLEEP MODE
 - OFF mode will blink VUmeter every X seconds until power ON is set back
 - 2 play modes : random or track after track
 - builds a tracklist based on a directory and subdirectories